-A NAAC peer team had visited the Aligarh campus in the last week of November.
+A NAAC peer team visited the Aligarh campus in the last week of November.

-The NAAC grading awarded to AMU will be valid for the next five years.
-The Assessment is based on “the accreditation as per the Revised Accreditation and Assessment Framework launched by the NAAC in July 2017, representing an explicit paradigm shift in the accreditation process and making it ICT enabled, objective, transparent, scalable and robust”, said a AMU release.
+The NAAC grade awarded to AMU will be valid for the next five years.
+The assessment is based on “the accreditation as per the Revised Accreditation and Assessment Framework launched by the NAAC in July 2017, representing an explicit paradigm shift in the accreditation process and making it ICT enabled, objective, transparent, scalable, and robust,” said a university release.

-AMU VS Prof. Tariq Mansoor credited the students and staffs for the grading and said, “The NAAC Grade ‘A’ which is a result of an enormous amount of work by our faculty and students, is an important recognition for AMU’s continuous commitment of being a leader in teaching and research.
-With commitment and dedication, we will march ahead.”
+AMU VS Prof. Tariq Mansoor credited the students and staff for the grading and said, “The NAAC Grade ‘A’ which is a result of an enormous amount of work by our faculty and students, is an important recognition for AMU’s continuous commitment to being a leader in teaching and research.
+With commitment and dedication, we will march ahead. ”

-Prof Asad Ullah Khan, Director, Internal Quality Assurance Cell (IQAC) also underlined, “AMU has scored 3.24 out of 4 (almost 81%), on a seven point scale compared to five point scale in the previous cycle grading system.
+Prof Asad Ullah Khan, Director, Internal Quality Assurance Cell (IQAC) also underlined, “AMU has scored 3.24 out of 4 (almost 81%), on a seven-point scale compared to a five-point scale in the previous cycle grading system.
 The entire NAAC assessment was bifurcated into two parts, namely the Quantitative Matrices (QnM) and Qualitative Matrices (QlM), separately evaluated by the NAAC Peer Team.
 We have missed the A+ score by only 0.02 marks (i. e.
 0.5%).”

 He further added, “The NAAC grade and university rankings have been possible due to the efforts of the Vice Chancellor and his administration that has created a vibrant community of AMU faculty members and students, studying and researching some of the most cutting-edge of research areas”.